Speak Now: Music

+Speak Now follows the country pop sound with prominent mainstream music elements, a style that had characterized Taylor Swift and Fearless.
+Its arrangements are similar to those used Swift's first two albums, but the instruments' textures are more dense and evoke strong influences of pop and rock music.
+The banjo-led bluegrass track "Mean" is the only song that critics agreed upon as country.

-Speak Now follows the country pop production of Fearless with increasing elements of mainstream pop music.
-Critics debated the album's genre.
-Paste described the album as a blend of country and radio-friendly pop tunes with climatic build-ups and catchy hooks.
-Entertainment Weekly classified the album as pop and commented the only country elements are its "smattering of banjo pluck and dainty twang".
-According to BBC Music, Speak Now veers towards pop rock.
-Ann Powers, in a review for the Los Angeles Times, found the album borderline alternative rock and bubblegum pop with its songs experimenting with styles from "lush strings of Céline-style kitsch-pop to Americana banjo to countrypolitan electric guitar".
-Now described Speak Now as "slickly produced power pop".
+The overall song structure of the Speak Now tracks includes climatic build-ups, catchy pop melodies, and memorable hooks, characterized by chiming guitars, dynamic drums, and powerful choruses.
+Several critics disregarded Speak Now's categorization as a country album, aligning its genre with pop rock and power pop.
+Ann Powers, in a review for the Los Angeles Times, described the album as borderline alternative rock and bubblegum pop, with its tracks incorporating diverse styles from "lush strings of Céline-style kitsch-pop to Americana banjo to countrypolitan electric guitar".

-Critics noted the banjo-led bluegrass track "Mean" as the album's pure country song.
-Much of the album consists of uptempo country pop melodies, exemplified by the opening track "Mine".
-Many tracks explore rock sensibilities, drawing from rock music of the late 1970s through the 1980s.
-"Sparks Fly" has an arena rock production with dramatic fiddles and guitars.
+According to the musicologist James E. Perone, the rock influences on Speak Now can be traced back to rock styles of the late 1970s through the 1980s.
+"Sparks Fly" has an arena rock production with guitars and subtle fiddles.
 The title track is an acoustic guitar-driven country pop song with a 1950s rock chorus.
-"The Story of Us" and "Better than Revenge" are electric-guitar-driven pop punk songs; the former contains influences of dance-pop and new wave.
-The arena-rock and goth-rock-inspired "Haunted" incorporates a dramatic, recurring string section.
+"The Story of Us" and "Better than Revenge" are electric-guitar-driven pop-punk songs; the former contains influences of dance-pop and new wave, and the latter evokes 1980s hard rock but with more melodic accessibility.
+The arena-rock and goth-rock-inspired "Haunted" incorporates a dramatic recurring string section.
 The closing track "Long Live" is a heartland rock song featuring girl-group harmonies and chiming rock guitars.

 The remaining tracks of Speak Now are ballads.
 "Back to December" is a gentle, orchestral, string-laden ballad.
-Speak Now longest track, "Dear John" at six minutes and 43 seconds, is a slow-burning, bluesy, country-pop song with electric guitar licks.
+"Dear John" is a slow-burning, bluesy, country-pop song with electric guitar licks.
 The guitar ballad "Never Grow Up" incorporates an understated production that accompanies its wistful lyrics.
-On "Enchanted", the acoustic guitar crescendos after each refrain, leading up to a harmony-layered coda at the end.
-The tracks "Innocent" and "Last Kiss" incorporate sparse instruments; the latter is a slow-tempo waltz with breathy vocals.
+On "Enchanted", the acoustic guitar crescendos after each refrain and leads up to a harmony-layered coda at the end.
+"Innocent" and "Last Kiss" incorporate sparse instruments; the latter is a slow-tempo waltz with breathy vocals.
 "If This Was a Movie", a bonus song on the deluxe edition and the only song not written solely by Swift, is a fast-paced ballad with a recurring guitar riff and simple harmonies.